mattsse/chromiumoxide/README.md

 ## Known Issues

 * The rust files generated for the PDL files in [chromiumoxide_cdp](./chromiumoxide_cdp) don't compile when support for experimental types is manually turned off (`export CDP_NO_EXPERIMENTAL=true`).
 This is because the use of some experimental pdl types in the `*.pdl` files themselves are not marked as experimental.
-* Navigations triggered by interaction with the page are currently not waited for when requesting content from the page.
-Thus, a `page.content()` immediately after an interaction that caused the page to navigate (e.g., manually entering a search box) may come up empty.
-This could be solved by monitoring and optionally buffering such requests until the new mainframe of the page is fully loaded, like navigation requests are currently handled.
 * `chromiumoxide` requires an installed chromium application and may not be able to find it on its own.
 The option to download chromium certainly would be a handy feature.

 ## Troubleshooting